 By all measures, John Campbell is one of the greatest harness drivers in history -if not the greatest.
 Little wonder he earned induction into the Canadian Racing Hall of Fame at the age of 32 and three years later, in 1990, became the youngest person inducted into the U.S. Harness Racing Hall of Fame at Goshen, N.Y.
 One of the game’s best tacticians, Campbell has a particular talent for excelling when the big money is on the line.

-Campbell not only has won better than $253 million in over 35 years in the sulky, he’s also more than $75 million ahead of the next guy on career money list -fellow Hall of Famer Mike Lachance.
-In 1991, he became the first driver to reach $100 million in career earnings.
-Ten years later, he became the first, and still only, reinsman to hit the $200 million mark.
+Campbell won better than $303 million during his 40 plus years in the sulky, In 1991, he became the first driver to reach $100 million in career earnings.
+Ten years later, he became the first reinsman to hit the $200 million mark.
 Just where does Campbell rank in the greater horse racing industry?
 When the great jockey Jerry Bailey retired in 2006, Campbell became the richest active driver or jockey in the world.

 Along with a pile of money came a stack of stakes victories.
 In fact, the number of stakes races Campbell has won, somewhere around 600, is difficult to count.
 But consider the premier stakes races of our time and Campbell has 78 wins to his credit.
 That’s not counting his 42 Breeders Crown victories.
 But it is counting his six wins in the Hambletonian, seven in The Meadowlands Pace, six in the North America Cup (all records), three in the Little Brown Jug, a record eight wins in both the Adios and the Messenger, his 31 victories in Triple Crown races alone and one each in the Elitlopp and International Trot.
-In the wins department, Campbell has nearly 10,000 to his credit, ranking him seventh in this category.
+In the wins department, Campbell has 11,058 to his credit.

 No story about Campbell would be complete without mentioning some of the champion Horses of the Year in the U.S., or major event winners – Mack Lobell, Real Desire, Glidemaster, Cams Card Shark, Artsplace, Merger, Art Major, Ball and Chain, Gothic Dream, Shes A Great Lady, Armbro Goal and Muscles Yankee.